A Week with Google Wave Testing GitHub as Blogging Platform

 I've had my Google wave account for several weeks now, but I've only used it regularly for the first week.

 The google provided front end is a pretty ambitious web application that merges instant messaging, e-mail, and collaborative documentation (aka wiki) and discussion.
 Extensions allow for all sorts of other forms of collaboration - video conferencing, voting/polls, turn-based games, etc. Wave uses standard protocols on the backend (extensions to XMPP/Jabber) that will allow "federation" or organization-hosted wave servers that interconnect with others - similar to how organizations host e-mail and web servers today.
+To date, my experience is with the Google provided front-end and here are my impressions:

 Real Time Editing Can Be Confusing